pluginsGLPI/doc/source/fields/index.rst

   * `Text (single line)`: a single line (``input/@type="text"``) of text,
   * `Text (multiples lines)`: a multiline (``textarea``) text,
   * `Number`: a single number (no text allowed),
-  * `Dropdown`: a configurable dropdown list, values are configured from the main GLPi dropdown configuration you can find in *Setup* > *Dropdowns* menu,
+  * `Dropdown`: a configurable dropdown list, values are configured from the main GLPI dropdown configuration you can find in *Setup* > *Dropdowns* menu,
   * `Yes/No`: a dropdown list with only `Yes` and `No` values,
   * `Date`: a standalone date with a date picker,
-  * `Date & time`: a date field with a date picker and a time dropdown field (step is configured from GLPi core),
+  * `Date & time`: a date field with a date picker and a time dropdown field (step is configured from GLPI core),
   * `Users`: list of users.

 * `Active`: whether the block is active or not,